Chemotherapy Treatment for Breast Cancer (cont.)

 Menopause is a normal stage in a woman's life.
 The term menopause is commonly used to describe any of the changes a woman experiences either before or after she stops menstruating.
 As menopause nears, the ovaries produce less estrogen, causing changes in the menstrual cycle and other physical changes.

 Technically, menopause is the end of the reproductive phase of a woman's life, when the ovaries no longer produce eggs and she has her last menstrual cycle.
-The diagnosis of menopause is not confirmed until a woman has not had her period for six consecutive months.
+The diagnosis of menopause is not confirmed until a woman has not had her period for six consecutive months. is not pregnant, and has blood tests consistent with the ovaries having stopped working.

 Find support and advances in treatment.